-Doctor Lahita is Professor of Medicine at Rutgers University, the medical school of New Jersey, and an adjunct Professor at Mount Sinai School of Medicine and the Chairman of Medicine and Vice President of the Newark Beth Israel Medical Center.
+Doctor Lahita is Professor of Medicine at Rutgers New Jersey Medical School, an adjunct Professor at Mount Sinai School of Medicine, and the Chairman of the Department of Medicine at St. Joseph's Healthcare System.
 He is a fellow of the American College of Physicians, a master of the American College of Rheumatology, and fellow of the Royal College of Physicians.

 Dr. Lahita is the author of more than 16 books and 150 scientific publications in the field of autoimmunity.
 He is the editor of the standard textbook called Systemic Lupus Erythematosus (now in its 5th edition) and the Senior Editor of the Textbook of Autoimmunity, published in 2002.
 Dr. Lahita is also the Associate Editor of the Journal Lupus and co-editor of the Yearbook of Rheumatology.
 He is also the author of Lupus, Q&A, the Arthritis Solution and Rheumatoid Arthritis: everything you Need to Know --three books for patients.
 Dr. Lahita is also the author of a book called Women and Autoimmune disease; the mysterious way the body betrays itself, Regan Books of Harper Collins Publishers.
 Dr. Lahita is a reviewer for some 15 medical journals and on the editorial boards of three.